 robert masters, headmaster, the judd School, tonbridge

-rethink and retake a levels
+rethink and retake a levels at kent’s sixth form specialists

 Even the top universities accept A level resit students, even for some of the most competitive courses such as Dentistry, Veterinary Science, English and Law.
 One bad year need not blight your career, indeed it can be turned to your advantage.
-A level retake students from RIC regularly secure places at leading Russell and 1994 Group institutions.
+A level retake students from RIC regularly secure places at leading Russell Group institutions.
 With a squeeze on university places and ever more students securing Grade As at A level it’s clear that retaking A levels offers a passport to more prestigious courses at better universities.

 Crucially students considering whether to retake their A levels need good advice about which universities and courses will consider A level resit students.
 Some courses and universities state explicitly that A level retakers are not considered.
 Many coveted universities however do still make offers to A level resit students although they sometimes ask for higher grades.
-In 2012 almost all of the RIC students who resat their A levels secured offers from Russell Group universities.

 Rather than rushing to university when they are not really ready or accepting second choice courses through Clearing each year students opt to spend their gap year, or part of it, retaking A levels, or doing new ones from scratch.

-changes to a level retake courses from 2013
+changes to A level retake courses from 2013

-In effect most successful RIC resit students have in recent years opted for the September-June programme as this has given the best chances of significant grade improvement, the opportunity to take fresh subjects alongside retaking and to prepare properly for university.
+In effect most successful RIC resit students have in recent years opted for the September-June programme as this has given the best chances of significant grade improvement, the opportunity to take fresh subjects alongside retaking existing A levels and to prepare properly for university.
 As many resit students at RIC opt to board there is still the opportunity to leave home at the same time as peers and live in a residential environment that is designed to be a stepping stone between school and university.

 RIC’s bespoke A level resit courses now run January- June or September-June depending on individual circumstances.
 Our teachers can offer retake courses for all examination boards and options.